About Drs. Kevin Douglas, Stephen Hart, & Laura Guy

 He served as executive committee member of several professional organizations, including President of the American Psychology-Law Society and the International Association of Forensic Mental Health Services.
 He has received various distinctions for his professional work, including the Career Achievement Award from the Society of Clinical Psychology, the Saleem Shah Award for Early Career Research Excellence in Psychology and Law from the American Psychology-Law Society and the American Academy of Forensic Psychology, and the Distinguished Achievement Award from the Association of Threat Assessment Professionals.
 In Canada, he has been qualified to give expert testimony before various courts, tribunals, and review boards, including the provincial courts of British Columbia and Ontario; the superior courts of Alberta, British Columbia, Manitoba, and Ontario; Federal Court; and the House of Commons Standing Committee on Justice and Legal Affair.

-This course is designed for all mental health professionals who want to learn about the HCR-20-V3.
-This course is an excellent means of strengthening skills in case formulation, risk management, Case Illustration, and working through a clinical case using the HCR-20 Version 3.
+This course is designed for mental health and allied professionals who want to learn about the HCR-20-V3.
+This course is an excellent means of strengthening skills in case formulation, risk management, case illustration, and working through a clinical case using the HCR-20 Version 3.

 Participants will be taken through the foundations for SPJ and how to rate the presence and relevance of the HCR items

 Participants will learn to complete case formulation and risk management and complete the HCR-20-V3 on a practice case